 I have enjoyed being involved

-with Labradors for the past 30 years.
-My first lab
+and living with our Labradors for the past 30 + years.
+My first labrador

-was a darling chocolate girl named Candy.
+was a darling chocolate puppy named Candy.
 She was to be

 my first real experience with owning a show dog